davidemodolo/machinelearningUNITNcourse12/MLmod1.2.md

 ## Properties:

-- **Large Margin Classifiers**: because when they learn they separate hyperplanes (boundary between classes) and also seprating the classes with  the largest margin.
+- **Large Margin Classifiers**: because when they learn they separate hyperplanes (boundary between classes) and also separating the classes with the largest margin.
 - the solution (decision boundaries) can be expressed in few training example called support vectors
 - the error is based on margin
 - can be extended to nonlinear separation with kernel machines